The Urgent Threat of Ransomware to S3 Buckets Due to Misconfigurations

-What leads to ransomware exposure and the native mitigation tools you can leverage to prevent it.
+Misconfigurations that can lead to S3 ransomware exposure and the mitigation tools you can leverage to prevent it

 - An identity had a permissions combination that enabled it to perform ransomware

 - Effective mitigation features were not enabled on the S3 buckets to which the identity had access

 - Due to misconfiguration, the identity was exposed to one or more risk factors, such as public exposure to the internet, that could lead to its being compromised

 The study revealed high potential for ransomware in organizations’ environments.
 Key findings included: